06 Nov 9 Ways to be an Effective Distant Caregiver for Seniors

 Work to keep track of the loved one’s important information in a care log.
 Keep all relevant paperwork in one place.
 If you take some time to get organized, it can make your caregiving journey much easier.
 A health checklist can be a great place to get your efforts started.

-You can’t do it alone.
+You can’t be a family caregiver alone.
+This is true as a distance caregiver or even in person.
 Request help from people in the community.
 Be sure to talk to family relatives, neighbors, and friends.
 Consider reaching out to members of organizations such as religious, civic, and social ones.
 Make sure to let them know how to communicate with you and reach out to you when there is a concern.
+Naturally, if you can get in-person caregiving support it is better than remote caregiving and monitoring.

-Be realistic about what kind of support you can provide
+Be realistic about what kind of caregiving support you can provide

 Coordinate meetings for family members and other stakeholders.
 With these, work to delegate tasks, discuss long-term care planning, and implement and train on plans emergency protocols.
 We advise including the older adult in these meetings when they are able and capable of being there.